 - Whisk your ingredients together in a glass or stainless steel bowl.
 When combined, the sugar scrub should be soft and have almost a fluffy consistency.

 - Store your sugar scrub in a glass jar + enjoy!

 How to store DIY Sugar Scrub:

 It’s necessary that you store this sugar scrub in a glass container.
 Essential oils can strip plastic and should always be stored in glass.
 I recommend storing this sugar scrub in an airtight container.

-I like to take about 1 tablespoons and exfoliate all over in the shower.
-I rub the sugar scrub on my legs, arms, back and stomach.
+I like to take about 1 tablespoon and exfoliate it all over in the shower.
+I rub the sugar scrub on my legs, arms, back, and stomach.
 My skin is left super smooth!

 I wouldn’t recommend using this sugar scrub on your face only because your skin is much more sensitive on your face and the coarse sugar might be too abrasive.

 Oil – You can sub in olive oil for coconut oil if preferred.
 You must use fractionated coconut oil.
 Regular coconut oil will solidify after you melt it.
 Apricot, jojoba, almond, or grapeseed oils will also work!